 Little did I know that trip will be so much more than expected, it will be shocking, breathtaking and eye opening at the same time.

-I met our guide Said in a private group for travelers and e-mailed him, telling him what we were looking for.
+I met our guide Said on instagram, knowing he is a guide I e-mailed him, telling him what we were looking for.
 He immediately answered and let us know what to expect.

 Said is a Berber born in the Desert, he spent his first 5 years as a nomad, his parents then decided to move in to a small village and Said went to school to learn how to write.
 “Life is hard for nomads, people need lots of money to send their kids to school”, Said reports.
 Despite this, Said speaks English better than lots of people with university degrees.
 He also learned different languages while working with tourists as a Camel guide.
 Later a friend of his gave him a website and he started organising different tours in Morocco.